ugliestie/musicemoji/README.md

 ### How does this work?

 When user scrobble something on Last.fm and this script enabled, user's Telegram Premium emoji status changes to cover of song they are listening to!
 Sometimes Last.fm doesn't have cover for scrobble, but for this reason this script use free Deezer and iTunes API endpoints as fallback to find a cover.
+Also, you can use `/custom_cover` to set cover if you are not satisifed with search for song's cover in services.

 This script has two modes which can be changed in `NOW_PLAYING` .env variable:
 1) Show only 'Scrobbling now'-like scrobbles and set custom emoji (`/custom_emoji`) or default star when nothing is playing